Horgix/willish/README.md

 Yay,it works :)
-We can't just take the greater ID and increment it, else in case of POST, then DELETE, then POST, we could re-attribute  the same ID but to a different wish, which wwould be a non-sense.
+We can't just take the greater ID and increment it, else in case of POST, then DELETE, then POST, we could re-attribute  the same ID but to a different wish, which would be a non-sense.

 commit 32f988d16d0533f17149b1efb86742360ab75e33